 Things didn't work out that way.
 The World Championships were cancelled from 1915 to 1921 as were the planned 1916 Summer Games.
 Lóránd left Shell and enlisted in the military.
 Károly invested all of the family's money into state loans that turned out to be unsafe.
 The Méray-Horváth family lost every last fillér.
 In order to support the family and literally put food on the table, Lóránd and his brother Endre opened a small shop called Paraffins that made candles and soaps and barely scraped by.
-Zsófia got a job teaching foreign languages.
+Zsófia married and became known as Madame Scelnar and got a job teaching foreign languages.

 After an extremely rough several years, between Zsófia's teaching job and the brothers shop, the family slowly got back on its feet.
 Lóránd and Endre later started manufacturing motorbikes and - much like Norwegian skater Johan Peter Lefstad, carved out quite a name for themselves in the process.
 However, the Wall Street crisis and Great Depression's global impact soon put the burgeoning company out of business and the once comfortable family again fell into poverty.
 Following World War II, when Hungary was under Communist rule, members of Zsófia's family - including her mother, brother Lóránd and his wife - were put in forced labour camps but survived.